rqlite/gorqlite/README.md

 It provides an idiomatic API specialized for rqlite and a database/sql driver (read below for more information on it).
 The main API provides similar semantics to database/sql, such as `Open()`, `Query()` and `QueryOne()`, `Next()`/`Scan()`/`Map()`, `Write()` and `WriteOne()`, etc.

-rqlite is the distributed consistent sqlite database.
-[Learn more about rqlite here](https://www.rqlite.io).

 ## Status

 This client library is used in production by various groups, including Replicated.
 Check out [their blog post](https://www.replicated.com/blog/app-manager-with-rqlite) on their use of rqlite.